Investing term

 The difference between a fund's reported return and what its investors actually earned — usually worse.

-The behavior gap is the difference between the return a fund reports and the return its investors actually earn — and it's usually negative.
-It opens up because people buy after a fund has already run up and sell after it has fallen, so their real-money timing lags the fund's published numbers.
-The gap is the measurable cost of chasing performance.
+The behaviour gap is the difference between the return a fund reports and the return its investors actually earn — and it's usually negative.
+A fund's published number assumes you bought once and held throughout; real investors don't.
+They pour money in after a fund has already run up and pull it out after a fall, so their real-money timing lags the published figures.

 For example

-A fund returns 8% a year, but investors who piled in at the top and bailed at the bottom earn just 5% — the 3-point shortfall is the behavior gap.
+A fund returns 8% a year, but investors who piled in at the top and bailed at the bottom earn just 5% — the 3-point shortfall is the behaviour gap.